JohnReyGimenez/Hangman/README.md

 ## Optimizations
 Here are the key optimizations made during development:
 ### Save/Load Feature:
-  -Added the ability to save and load the game state using Ruby's Marshal module.
+  - Added the ability to save and load the game state using Ruby's Marshal module.
-  -Ensured the game state is restored correctly when loading.
+  - Ensured the game state is restored correctly when loading.

 ### Input Validation:
-  -Improved input validation to ensure only valid letters or the 'save' command are accepted.
+  - Improved input validation to ensure only valid letters or the 'save' command are accepted.

 ### Modular Code:
-  -Separated the game logic into modular classes (Game, Display, SaveLoad, WordBank) for better readability and maintainability.
+  - Separated the game logic into modular classes (Game, Display, SaveLoad, WordBank) for better readability and maintainability.

 ### ASCII Art:
-  -Added ASCII art for the hangman figure to make the game more visually appealing.
+  - Added ASCII art for the hangman figure to make the game more visually appealing.
 ---

 ## Lessons Learned
---  Serialization: Learned how to use Ruby's Marshal module to save and load game states.
+--  **Serialization:** Learned how to use Ruby's Marshal module to save and load game states.

--- **Modular Design: Gained experience in organizing code into modular classes for better maintainability.
+-- **Modular Design:** Gained experience in organizing code into modular classes for better maintainability.

 -- **User Input Handling:** Improved skills in validating and processing user input in a command-line application.